jmherzog-de/Design-Competition-MR-HHN-WS18-19/README.md

 # Design competition - Mechatronic and robotic HHN WS18/19

-This is the repository for the Design competition at the University of Applied Science Heilbronn on the WS 18/19.
+This is my repository of the traditional design competition for new students, held at the University of Applied Science Heilbronn at the WS 18/19.
+It contains some background informations, code and the circuit diagram.

-# Exercise description
+# Challange description

-Some description of the exercise.
+Construction of an autonomous vehicle, which is able to throw as many table tennis balls as possible from a 1.770x1.770 mm wide area.
+A total of 20 balls are randomly placed.
+A maximum of 4 AA batteries can be used.
+The robot must also fit into a shoe box when it is in a ready to drive mode.
+Furthermore, an Arduino board must be user for the control.
+Other controls are not permitted.
+It is also not allowed to intervene in the course of a running attempt.

 # Design concept

+In the planning phase we decided to pursure a concept in which the rable tennis balls should thrown out of the marked area with a wheel and a ramp.
+Ultrasonic sensors should be used to measure the distance on the bands.
+An absolute orientation of the robot is not provided.
+The robot should drive straight lines and rotate when reaching the end of the area.<br>
+Some impressions of the robot called DaRRa (Das Runde Raus):

 <div align="center">
 <img width="25%" height="25%" src="images/overview-1.jpg" />